 5. Personal Training

 Defined as a one-on-one session between a client and a trainer, personal training has placed in the top 10 every year the survey has been published.
-Its popularity is actually growing thanks to new markets such as virtual fitness platforms, workplace training, and in-home sessions.
+Its popularity is actually growing thanks to new markets such as virtual fitness platforms, personal training apps, workplace training, and in-home sessions.

 6. Exercise is Medicine (EIM)